kowith337/PersonalFilterListCollection/docs/Facebook0-Bypassing.md

 - Nagging banner or panel that trick you to download their official app(s)
 - Redirect to unwanted route, since you're using on mobile browser and mobile data, you will not allow to connect other subdomains than `m.facebook.com` or `mobile.facebook.com`, that try to forcing you to apply their `Free Basics` services.

-And so,don't point the user agent that you're using `Windows`, otherwise, you cannot even visit any mobile sites and it keep force you to enter `web.facebook.com`!
+And so, don't point the user agent that you're using `Windows`, otherwise, you cannot even visit any mobile sites and it keep force you to enter `web.facebook.com`!

 > Somehow, if your browser cannot change user agent but can request desktop sites, you will try turn that options on and then test on your hand.